coq/coq/doc/sphinx/proof-engine/tactics.rst

   :ref:`functional-scheme`
   :tacn:`inversion`

-.. exn:: Cannot find induction information on @qualid
+.. exn:: Cannot find induction information on @qualid.
-.. exn:: Not the right number of induction arguments
+.. exn:: Not the right number of induction arguments.

 .. tacv:: functional induction (@qualid {+ @term}) as @disj_conj_intro_pattern using @term with @bindings_list